kluchey/OMG/pages/MTH1W 3 Dice Games.md

 			- Roll the dice such that the *slope* is closest to zero.
 			- Design the dice such that the *slope* is negative and **y-intercept** is positive.
 			- Roll the dice such that the *slope* is negative and **y-intercept** is positive.
+			- Design the dice such that both points are negative and the *slope* is positive.
+			- Design the dice such that both points are negative and the *y-intercep* is positive.